Woman, 23, allegedly shot boyfriend dead after he 'broke her jaw,' says lawyer

 “For too long she has been a victim of Stephen Horton’s abuse — including him breaking her jaw, choking her, and smashing her phone when she tried to call 911 for help,” he continued.

-In 2023, the pair were embroiled in a housing battle with a property management service in Ohio, as records show they were summoned for an eviction hearing that led to bailiff action.
+In 2023, Touvell and Horton were embroiled in a housing battle with a property management service in Ohio, as online records show they were summoned for an eviction hearing.

-At the time of his death, Horton was waiting to be tried for two criminal charges following an arrest in December for aggravated menacing and domestic violence — crimes Sabol says were connected to Touvell.
+At the time of his death, Horton was awaiting trial on charges of aggravated menacing and domestic violence in connection to a December arrest — crimes Sabol says were connected to Touvell.

 He was fined just two months before his death, for criminal trespassing, according to court records.